-Section 4.
+- a.
 The EMPLOYER and the UNION agree that providing office space, if available, is in the best interest of the bargaining unit employees and the EMPLOYER.
 Where the UNION now has office space/office furnishings in DeCA facilities, such use will continue.
 If new construction/renovation is anticipated, local parties will discuss any impact on UNION space as soon as possible.
 In all cases the UNION will be provided the ability to meet privately/confidentially with the employee and to store and secure records if requested by the UNION.
-The UNION will be allowed access to the EMPLOYER'S office equipment where available e.g., computer, email, fax capabilities, and services at no cost to the UNION.
-DeCA employees who are UNION Stewards may use the DeCA email account to conduct UNION business as long as it is in compliance with government-wide rules and regulations as well as statute.
+The Agency will make available to the UNION the use of any available lockable locker, or lockable file cabinet, as determined by management.
+Lockers or file cabinets may be subject to inspection in accordance with Article 14.
+The UNION will be allowed access to the EMPLOYER'S office equipment where available e.g., computer, email, fax capabilities, printers and services at no cost to the UNION.
+DeCA employees who are UNION Stewards may use the DeCA email account to conduct UNION business as long as it is in compliance with government-wide rules and regulations as well as statute. - b.
+DeCA employees who are UNION Stewards may use the DeCA email account to conduct UNION business as long as it is in compliance with government-wide rules and regulations as well as statute, however it CAN NOT be used for any activity relating to internal business of a labor organization (including solicitation of membership, collection of dues, and election of labor organization officials).